Mithril network architecture

-For more information about the Mithril Protocol, please refer to the About Mithril section.
+For more information about the Mithril protocol, read about Mithril.

-In its current version, the Mithril Network is a network of nodes responsible for creating Snapshots and Certificates that enable fast bootstrap of a Cardano Node.
-It runs on top of the Cardano Network.
+Currently, the Mithril network operates as a collection of nodes responsible for generating snapshots and certificates, facilitating the fast bootstrapping of a Cardano node.
+This network functions on top of the Cardano network.

-The role of a Mithril Network is to enable end users to restore a full Cardano node in less than 2 hours!
+The role of a Mithril network is to enable end users to restore a full Cardano node in less than two hours.

-The trustless node that orchestrates the work of the Mithril Signer nodes and that gathers their individual signatures to produce Mithril multi signatures and their associated certificates.
-It is also in charge of creating and storing the ledger state snapshot archive.
+The trustless node that orchestrates the work of the Mithril signer nodes, gathering their individual signatures to produce Mithril multi-signatures and their associated certificates.
+The aggregator is also in charge of creating and storing the ledger state snapshot archive.

-The node that works transparently on top of the Stake Pool Operator Cardano nodes and which individually signs the ledger state.
+The node that works transparently on top of the stake pool operator's Cardano node and individually signs the ledger state.

 - This document is subject to change as it is a work in progress.

-- We are currenty working on decentralizing further the somewhat centralized architecture.
+- The team is currently working on further decentralizing the network architecture.